bgamari/ghc-wiki-import/foldr-build-notes.md

-Q: Now can full laziness interfere with fusion?
+Q: How can full laziness interfere with fusion?